Colin Sutherland BSc PhD MPH

 1) The effects of combination therapy on post-treatment transmission and carriage of drug resistance genes in P. falciparum.

-Together with the research groups of Rachel Hallett and Teun Bousema, we are examining the impact of new comnbination antimalarials, particularly those containing artemisinin compounds, on the development of resistance in malaria parasites.
-This work is funded by the EU-FP7 MALACTRES consortium, and is linked into a number of trials and studies throughout Africa in which ACTs will be tested.
-We are testing both efficacy and transmission outcomes to polymorphic markers in candidate genes.
+Together with Rachel Hallett and Teun Bousema, the team is examining the impact of new comnbination antimalarials, particularly those containing artemisinin compounds, on the development of resistance in malaria parasites.
+This work was funded by the EU-FP7 MALACTRES consortium from 2008 until June 2013.
+The lab is also linked into a number of trials and studies throughout Africa in which ACTs are being tested.

 We are currently identifying mutations in the P. falciparum genes, pfubp1 and pfcmu, and testing for associations with treatment outcomes in African children with malaria receiving ACT.